konflux-ci/architecture/architecture/index.md

   deployment targets to be provisioned which are represented by [DeploymentTargets] that get bound to it.
 These are typically created and destroyed by the [integration-service] as a part of its test execution processes.
-- A [SnapshotEnvironmentBinding] represents a request to deploy a particular set of images (represented by a [Snapshot]) to a particular location (represented by an [Environment]).
+- A [SnapshotEnvironmentBinding] represents a request to deploy a particular set of OCI artifacts (represented by a [Snapshot]) to a particular location (represented by an [Environment]).
   A [SnapshotEnvironmentBinding] is owned by an [Application].
-The [integration-service promotes images] by updating the [SnapshotEnvironmentBinding] associated with an [Environment].
+The [integration-service promotes OCI artifacts] by updating the [SnapshotEnvironmentBinding] associated with an [Environment].
 The [SnapshotEnvironmentBinding] is generally long-lived.
 - A [ReleasePlan] represents a release pipeline that can be used to release a [Snapshot] to some destination, depending on the implementation of the release pipeline.
 A [ReleasePlan] is owned by